 For a long time, Karl has been struggling with what’s the best and safest way to share our rainbow family happiness with the world.
 The main motivation for this article, his outing as a gay daddy, was the opportunity to answer the many questions from family and friends, and to support more rainbow families out there.

 Karl’s ‘Outer’ Coming Out

 Today, being gay and living a life as a gay cis-man is what I call “normal” because that is who I am.
 And I do not regret the steps I took to come out to be different from what I was expected to be.
-I am also not hiding it to anyone I am meeting, be it professionally or personally for that matter.
-My motto: If you don’t accept me for who I really am, then I don’t want to have anything to do with you either.
+I am also not hiding it from anyone I am meeting, be it professionally or personally, for that matter.
+My motto: If you don’t accept me for whom I really am, then I want to avoid having anything to do with you, either.
 Of course, I’m not just going to give up without accepting the challenges to educate these people and change their opinion.
 I think every person who ultimately decides for equality is one less homophobic person on this colorful earth.